 The Company has not requested a ruling from the IRS or an opinion of counsel with respect to the federal income tax consequences of the change of domicile under the Code.
-The Company believes the change of domicile will constitute a tax-free reorganization under Section 368(a)(1)(F) of the Code defines a reorganization as a mere change in identity, form, or place of organization of the Company.
+The Company believes the change of domicile will constitute a tax-free reorganization under Section 368(a) of the Code, inasmuch as Section 368(a)(1)(F) of the Code defines a reorganization as a mere change in identity, form, or place of organization of the Company.